golemfactory/golem-docs/src/pages/docs/creators/python/guides/switching-to-mainnet.md

 ---
-Description: How to move and ensure the safety of your funds when operating on mainnet
+description: How to move and ensure the safety of your funds when operating on mainnet
 title: Switching to mainnet
 type: Guide
 ---